 WNN Studios, New York City

-Having reached that point of the day when she felt her presence was not only no longer needed, but was beginning to interfere with the smooth running of the news programs she was responsible for, Jan Fields made one last round of the control rooms and studios before leaving for a well deserved rest.
+Having reached that point of the day when she felt her presence was not only no longer needed, but was beginning to interfere with the smooth running of the news programs she was responsible for, Jan Fields made one last round of the control rooms and studios before leaving for a well-deserved rest.
 If the next day proved to be anything like this one had been, she told herself, she’d need a good night’s sleep.
 First, however, she needed a drink.
 At the moment it didn’t matter what it was.
 A glass of Rhein wine, scotch on the rocks, or even domestic beer, provided it was cold, would do.
 Anything to take the edge off and allow her to ease into a peaceful, dreamless slumber and still the urge that always manifested itself at times like this, a longing to toss aside everything on her desk and run off to cover a breaking story.

 It was foolish to even think of doing something like that, she told herself as she slipped out of her heels and curled her toes.
 Reporting from the field on an evolving crisis was for young, hungry journalists like her daughter-in-law and Sarah Jennings, she told herself as she was fishing a pair of cross trainers out of the lower left hand drawer of her desk.
 “Not that I couldn’t do it,” she muttered to herself, ignoring the stiff, achy muscles in her neck, shoulders, and back that made bending over slowly to pull her shoes on and tie them an onerous ordeal.
 Only after she’d stood up and slipped the expensive, but practical messenger bag she used as a purse over her shoulder did she dismiss that thought.
 “Who the hell are you kidding, Fields,” she grumbled under her breath.
 “The only thing you’re fit for after a day like this are slippers, a pair of trackies, and a cup of tea.
 All I’m missing is a bloody cat curled up on my lap.”